dotnet/designs/accepted/2021/experimental-package-shading/experimental-package-shading.md

 Renaming a package's assets so that multiple renamed versions can be used at runtime is not something that can be performed safely.
 Some assets may inherently have singleton behavior, and assets may embed the original name in ways that cannot automatically be detected and updated, for example when using reflection to load an assembly by name.

-The shading tools will detect known unsafe patterns and warn when assets cannot be renamed safely, for example calls to [`AssemblyLoadContext.Load`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext.load?view=net-5.0) with values that cannot be determined statically.
+The shading tools will detect known unsafe patterns and warn when assets cannot be renamed safely, for example calls to [`AssemblyLoadContext.Load`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext.load?view=net-5.0) or `Type.GetType` with values that cannot be determined statically.
+We may be able to reuse existing implementations of such analyses, such as those performed by the .NET IL linker.
 However, the shading tools will not be able to detect all problematic cases.
 Authors of packages with shaded dependencies are expected to test their package thoroughly and verify that it works correctly with shaded dependencies.

 A particularly problematic case is when assets are not inherently unsafe, but are used by the consumer in an unsafe way.
 For example, types from a library with shaded dependencies may get serialized in a way that embeds a shaded shaded assembly's shaded ID into the serialization output.
 This is unlikely to occur in practice as  reflection based serialization of private fields is generally considered problematic, but it represents an example of the kinds of problems that cannot easily be detected automatically.

+There will also be challenges with assets and resources that contain assembly names, such as XAML files or linker descriptor files.
+We can add support for some asset/resource formats directly but a full general purpose system would need some kind of extensibility mechanism.
 ### Shading transitive references

 A project will only shade direct package references using producer-side shading.
 Although we could automatically shade transitive references of shaded references, there will be cases where a package author may _not_ actually want that, such as transitive references to out-of-band assemblies that are part of dotnet itself.
 Forcing a package author to unnecessarily shade transitive dependencies would increase the negative impact of producer-side package shading for no good reason.